jeffwhite-619/jwnode/README.md

 5. Download and install esplorer https://github.com/4refr0nt/ESPlorer
 6. Know your docs.
 For help you'll want to look in the following places:
     - For NodeMCU, go to https://nodemcu.readthedocs.io/en/latest/
-    - For Lua, http://lua-users.org/ has been the most helpful to me
+    - For Lua, http://lua-users.org/ has been the most helpful to me, but official docs are at http://www.lua.org/docs.html.
     - CloudMQTT has an API with docs at https://docs.cloudmqtt.com/
     - For specifically joining NodeMCU and HC-05 I went here (in fact this project is largely based on this link) https://www.electronicwings.com/nodemcu/hc-05-bluetooth-module-interfacing-with-nodemcu
     - Learn to read schematics here https://learn.sparkfun.com/tutorials/how-to-read-a-schematic/all
-7. A 5V power source that you can wire up to the HC-05.
+7. Acquire a 5V power source that you can wire up to the HC-05.
 For me the easiest thing was an Arduino Uno board.
 8. You'll also need some basic prototyping tools, like wires, a 330 ohm resistor, an LED, and a breadboard.
 9. Download and install BT Terminal on your smartphone.
 I use an Android phone.
 As you might guess, the BT in BT Terminal stands for BlueTooth.